skip to content

 Bursary Fund

-We have a small fund dedicated to supporting summer research projects, however, the increase to the National Living Wage coupled with the concurrent changes to employer National Insurance contributions coming in April 2025 mean that our resources will be more stretched than ever and we must anticipate receiving more bursary applications than we have the means to fund.
+We have a small fund dedicated to supporting summer research projects, however, yearly increases in the National Living Wage mean our resources are constantly being stretched to the limit and we must anticipate receiving more bursary applications than we have the means to fund.

 We ask all academics in the CMS wishing to host a project to make an effort to find funds from grants and other sources to help cover the cost of the project.
 We also ask that students apply to their colleges for support (where available) and subsidised accommodation.
 Projects requesting support from the bursary fund will be considered more favourably if there is complementary funding available from another source.